nnarain/nnarain.github.io/_posts/2015-12-05-Blog Comments using Github's Issue Tracker. Part 2.md

         // get the issue's comments url
         var commentsUrl = issueData.comments_url;

-        // if the issuse has comments
+        // if the issue has comments
         if(issueData.comments != 0)
         {
             // get the comments